uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 ### Test

-This is a very simple project but move the phone around and see if you can see you cube hanging in space.
-It should open automatically when you unlock you device, if it does not you should be able to find it installed in your app library just like any other app.
+Move the phone around and see if you can see you cube hanging in space, you may need to move backwards.
+It should open automatically when you unlock you device, if it does not you should be able to find it installed in your app library.

+- If you cannot find the cube, try restarting the app.
+- If you still cannot find it, check that you build the correct scene in Unity.

 ## Position Virtual Object

 In our template, the cube is located at the origin or our scene.
-This does not correspond to anything specifically in the real world, so when the app opens it arbitrarily decides where this is.
+This is normally where the phones camera is when you first open the app, but does not correspond to anything specifically in the real world.

 We want to be able to decide exactly where object will appear in the real world.